gantree-io/gantree-backend/README.md

 `GRAPHQL_PORT=4000` graphql port
 `SOCKETIO_PORT=3000` socketio port
 `MONGODB_URL=mongodb://localhost:27017/gantree` mongodb path
-`SECRET_KEY=1234567890abcdefghijklmnopqustuvwxyz` a secret key used to signing JTW tokens (longer the better)
+`SECRET_KEY=1234567890abcdefghijklmnopqustuvwxyz` a secret key used for signing JTW tokens (longer the better)
-`TEAMSTORAGE_ROOT=./` root path to use wehn storing team files (preferably in a non-public dir)
+`TEAMSTORAGE_ROOT=./` root path to use when storing team files (preferably in a non-public dir)
-`MOCK_CLI=true` uses a mock gantree cli instead of the real one (may be out of deat depending on cli version)
+`MOCK_CLI=true` uses a mock Gantree cli instead of the real one (may be out-of-date depending on cli version)
 `LOGGING_ON=true` log stuff to console
 `EMAILER_ENV=ethereal` ethereal|prod
 `EMAILER_HOST=smtp.ethereal.email` emailer host